 How to Open and Fund the Account

 To get started, navigate to the high yield savings offer page on the Affirm website (located here).
-From this page you can either enter in your email, which will Affirm will then confirm and send you a link to download their app OR you can download the app directly from this page.
+From this page you can either enter in your email, which Affirm will then confirm and send you a link to download their app OR you can download the app directly from this page.
 You can find their Android app and IOS app at their respective stores or use our links.

 Once you’ve downloaded the app on your phone or tablet, you may begin the process of opening and funding the account.